What Is Physical Therapy Billing?

 Request Review arrow_forwardWhat is the 8-minute rule and how does it affect PT billing?

 The 8-minute rule requires that a minimum of 8 minutes of a timed service be provided to bill one unit.
 For multiple timed services, total treatment minutes are divided to determine billable units using a specific rounding methodology.
-We calculate units precisely based on documented treatment times to maximize reimbursement.
+We calculate units precisely based on documented treatment times to raise reimbursement.

 When is the KX modifier required on PT claims?